sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, also, cannot be represented exactly as Python :py:class:`float` instances.
 To deal with this, the package processes rational numbers using the :py:class:`fractions.Fraction` class, which allows for exact continued fractions for any rational number, limited only by the available memory and/or capacity of the running environment.

 Continued fractions for irrational numbers given directly as :py:class:`float` instances end up as fractional approximations, as they rely on converting :py:class:`decimal.Decimal` representations of the given :py:class:`float` value to a :py:class:`fractions.Fraction` instance.
-However, as described in the :ref:`next section <continued-fractions.from-elements>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances with arbitrary sequences of elements, which can give much more accurate results.
+However, as described in the :ref:`next section <continued-fractions.from-coefficients>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_coefficients` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances with arbitrary sequences of coefficients, which can give much more accurate results.

 An example is given below for the irrational :math:`\sqrt{2}`, which is given by the infinite periodic continued fraction :math:`[1; 2, 2, 2, \ldots]`, where the :py:class:`decimal.Decimal` precision has been set to `100`.
 We first begin by constructing the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance for :math:`\sqrt{2}` directly from a ``math.sqrt(2)`` value: